Machine learning the deuteron: new architectures and uncertainty quantification: Introduction

 The assessment of uncertainties in variational ANN (vANN) is particularly relevant to pinpoint the fundamental limitations of this methodology.
-There are several systematic errors that are important for many-body vANNs.
+There are several systematic errors that are important for vANN solutions to the Schr\"odinger equation.
 For instance, network architectures play a key role in determining the convergence properties of the network.
-Similarly, for a fixed architecture, vANN widths and depths change the expressivity of the network, and are thus fundamental ingredients in providing faithful representations of continuous wave functions.
+Similarly, for a fixed architecture, vANN widths and depths change the expressivity of the network, and are thus fundamental ingredients in providing faithful representations of continuous wavefunctions.
 One should explore this systematic uncertainties extensively before reaching conclusions about any intrinsic shortcomings of the vANN method itself.

 The deuteron is an excellent test bed for such studies.
 It is a relatively simple, one-body-like problem, which already includes the complexity of the strong force.
-Moreover, dealing with a wave function with two different angular momentum states adds an additional level of sophistication.
+Moreover, dealing with a wavefunction with two different angular momentum states adds an additional level of sophistication.
 In this manuscript, we extend the elementary approach of Ref.~\cite{Keeble2020} in two different directions.
-First, we look at somewhat more complex ANN architectures to describe the wave function.
+First, we look at somewhat more complex ANN architectures to describe the wavefunction.
 This yields insight on the importance of the network architecture and should ultimately provide information on the limitations of the method beyond a specific architecture.
 Second, we introduce a novel way to compute the out-of-sample error.
 In particular, we look at oscillations in the energy, which is our cost function, around the real minimum.
 These oscillations are an additional source of uncertainty, associated to the minimisation process.
 The analysis of such errors provides a new insight into uncertainty quantification for variational ANN solvers.

 This paper is structured in the following manner.
 In Section~\ref{sec:method} we briefly go over the methods used to approach the deuteron problem with ANNs.
 Section~\ref{sec:results} is devoted to the analysis of the numerical results, including their uncertainties.
 Finally, in Section~\ref{sec:conclusions}, we draw a series of conclusions and comment on ways in which our work could be expanded and improved.